datadesse/Google_Data_Analytics_Capstone_Project/README.md

 **Challenges**
 - I had problems changing the date column to the DateTime format.
 It took me a long time to find out that the [REED UK website](www.reed.co.uk) misspelt 'Feburary' instead of 'February'
-- The date columns have multiple formats such as 'days ago', 'yesterday' and months
-- Similarly, the salary column has figured salaries - range (minimum and maximum), per year, per hour, and per day, There is three string  salaries 'Competitive salary', ' Training Course' & 'Salary negotiable'   and one value contains wrong currency Euro (€) sign instead of £.
-I spent so much time cleaning the data than I expected.
+- The date column has multiple formats such as 'days ago', 'yesterday' and months.
+Similarly, the salary column has figured salaries - range (minimum and maximum), per year, per hour, and per day, There are three strings  salaries 'Competitive salary', ' Training Course' & 'Salary negotiable'   and one value contains wrong currency sign Euro (€) instead of £.
+I spent a considerable amount of time cleaning the data than I expected.